 Many types of emotional support require in-person contact—that is not the case with EFT.
 Once learned, these techniques can be used by anyone anywhere and at any time.
 This well-documented modality is used to control stress, negative emotions, and thoughts—common issues among women veterans.
 The response to EFT was so positive that the Foundation underwrote the cost of professional training for one of our veterans who will now make a career out of helping others to live healthy and happy lives.

 Some people look at life as a glass half full and others as a glass half empty.
 It is true that life is full of challenges.
 However, life is also full of opportunities and successes.
 It is all about how one looks at these events.
 This monthly program is designed to give voice to issues and learn how to use a positive lens to find a solution.

-In partnership with the Town of Greenburgh, New York, The Girl Scouts of Westchester and The Greenburgh Public Library, the Foundation has proposed the design and construction of a pocket size garden that will publicly honor the contributions of the over 2 million women who have sacrificed to keep our nation safe.
+In partnership with the Town of Greenburgh, New York and The Greenburgh Public Library, the Foundation has proposed the design and construction of a pocket size garden that will publicly honor the contributions of the over 2 million women who have sacrificed to keep our nation safe.
 It will be a place that all community members can enjoy while finding peace while reading, meditating, or just sitting among the beautiful plants.

 The Foundation’s hope is that this Peace Garden will be used to encourage other communities throughout the United States to use some of their public space to honor their women veterans.

 A Few Words About 2020…